-- GEOG 261 GIS & Cartography (4).
-F and S. Focus on geographic information systems (GIS) and the art and science of mapping for spatial analysis.
-Map design techniques and visual communication using GIS vector and raster data forms will be explored, as well as a variety of methods for analyzing spatial relationships.
-Topics include those of the physical world and landscape, social justice, poverty, and a significant project on atlas creation for developing countries.
-This course has a lecture and lab component and lab work will give practical experience to students using the ArcGIS suite.
-Students will complete a GIS project tailored to their disciplinary interest.
+- GEO 260/560 GIS & Cartography (4).
+FA and SP.
+This course focuses on geographic information systems (GIS) and the art and science of mapping for spatial analysis.
+Map-design techniques and visual communication using GIS vector and raster data forms will be explored, as well as a variety of methods for analyzing spatial relationships.
+Topics include those of the physical world and landscape, social justice, poverty, and a significant end-of-semester project.
+This course has a lecture and lab component, and lab work will give practical experience to students using the ArcGIS suite.
+Students will complete a GIS project tailored to their disciplinary interest and also explore religious faith in professional GIS life.

-- GEOG 361 Advanced Geographic Information Systems(4).
-S, alternate years.
-This course introduces advanced themes in Geographic Information Systems including spatial database design, spatial algorithms, implementation and design, and advanced GIS applications including designs for community development and service tailored to individual students’ major field of study.
-Prerequisites: Geography 261 with the grade of C or better.
+- GEO 361/561 Advanced Geographic Information Systems(4).
+SP.
+This course introduces advanced themes in Geographic Information Systems including spatial database design, spatial algorithms, implementation and design, and advanced GIS applications including designs for community development and service tailored to individual students’ industrial application.

 With over 100 majors and programs, you’re bound to find something you love.